-Adjusting business processes to accommodate new efficiencies and growth through new technologies, also increases the threat of cyber criminals targeting production networks.
+Adjusting business processes to accommodate new efficiencies and growth through new technologies also increases cyber criminals’ threat targeting production networks.
 While these Internet of Things (IoT) devices, Industrial Internet of Things (IIoT), and Operational Technologies (OT) offer manufacturers the capability to automate many of the once manual processes needed for day to day operations, poorly secured and misconfigured devices can allow for hackers to break into your network and disrupt your business operations.
-In this article, our goal is to explain IoT, IIoT, and OT, list the commonly exploited vulnerabilities, and highlight how to better protect your business operation, systems, and data from hackers that are targeting IoT, IIoT, and OT devices.
+In this article, our goal is to explain IoT, IIoT, and OT, list the commonly exploited vulnerabilities, and highlight how to protect your business operation, systems better, and data from hackers targeting IoT, IIoT, and OT devices.

 How are hackers and cyber criminals able to find and attack IoT devices?

 As their name implies, IoT devices have the capability to connect to and interact with the Internet.
-In many cases, IoT devices often use a web application or a login portal to allow remote access.
-If an IoT device is misconfigured and is accessible from the open Internet, cyber criminals can search for these devices using tools such a Shodan.
+IoT devices often use a web application or a login portal to allow remote access in many cases.
+If an IoT device is misconfigured and accessible from the open Internet, cyber criminals can search for these devices using Shodan tools.
 Once an IoT device has been discovered, cyber criminals will attempt to access the IoT devices via the login portal.
-According to the Open Web Application Security Project (OWASP) Foundation, the number one vulnerability that affects IoT devices are weak, guessable, or hard-coded passwords.
-IoT devices often have hardcoded administrative accounts that are used to initially set up the device, create other user accounts for employees, and configure ports and protocols that are used for the IoT device to communicate to other machines connected to the network.
-These administrative accounts are often left on the device, allowing hackers that opportunity to gain external remote access to the network.
+According to the Open Web Application Security Project (OWASP) Foundation, the number one vulnerability that affects IoT devices is weak, guessable, or hard-coded passwords.
+IoT devices often have hardcoded administrative accounts used to set up the device, create other user accounts for employees, and configure ports and protocols used for the IoT device to communicate to other machines connected to the network.
+These administrative accounts are often left on the device, allowing hackers the opportunity to gain external remote access to the network.

 What are the common vulnerabilities that can be exploited on IoT and IIoT devices?

 As with any device that has the capability to interact with the internet, no system is 100% secure.
-IoT and OT devices are known to have many security issues that can be remediated when proper configuration and security measures are taken into consideration.
+IoT and OT devices have many security issues that can be remediated when proper configuration and security measures are considered.
 The OWASP Foundation has provided a list of the top ten vulnerabilities that lead to IoT devices being exploited.

-1. Weak, easily guessable or hard-coded passwords: As we had mentioned earlier, the number one vulnerability that affects IoT devices is having weak, easily guessable, or hard-coded passwords.
-Many IoT or devices that incorporate an IoT device often have a predefined account that allows the user to configure the settings of the IoT device.
-Unfortunately, after the device is configured, the IoT device will either retain the original admin account or have the account hard coded into the device, even if the account is later removed.
+1. Weak, easily guessable, or hard-coded passwords: As we had mentioned earlier, the number one vulnerability that affects IoT devices is having weak, easily guessable, or hard-coded passwords.
+Many IoT devices that incorporate an IoT device often have a predefined account that allows the user to configure the IoT device’s settings.
+Unfortunately, after the device is configured, the IoT device will either retain the original admin account or have the account hardcoded into the device, even if it is later removed.
 Depending on the device’s manufacturer, hackers can find the default account credentials online to access the system remotely.
 Additionally, if the firmware is available online and is unencrypted, hackers can examine the firmware for hardcoded passwords.

-2. Insecure network services: Many IoT devices use other services such as FTP or Bluetooth in order to communicate and share data to other devices located across the network.
+2. Insecure network services: Many IoT devices use other services such as FTP or Bluetooth to communicate and share data with other devices located across the network.
 If a device uses insecure versions of these network services and if these services are accessible from the internet, attackers can exploit these vulnerable services to gain system access.

-3. Insecure ecosystem interfaces: Internet of Things devices that use an insecure interface that allows the device to communicate outside of itself can lead to further compromise.
-Some of the common issues that are a result of an insecure ecosystem interface are caused by lack of authentication and authorization controls, weak encryption being used for data at rest or in transit, or missing input and output filtering to or from the device.
+3. Insecure ecosystem interfaces: Internet of Things devices that use an insecure interface that allows the device to communicate outside of itself can compromise further.
+Some of the common issues resulting from an insecure ecosystem interface are caused by lack of authentication and authorization controls, weak encryption being used for data at rest or in transit, or missing input and output filtering to or from the device.